AIGCer0807/RoboFlamingo-Plus/README.md

 # RoboFlamingo-Plus
 Fusion of Depth and RGB Perception with Vision-Language Models for Enhanced Robotic Manipulation
 ![image](https://github.com/AIGCer0807/RoboFlamingo-Plus/assets/125721646/ade37b3f-b070-4052-bd56-82e5d7a466c9)
 RoboFlamingo-Plus enhances the existing RoboFlamingo framework by integrating depth data into Vision-Language Models (VLMs) to improve robotic manipulation.
 This upgrade includes a new resampling technique combined with a pre-trained Vision Transformer (ViT), enabling more precise alignment of RGB and depth information with linguistic cues.
 This advancement allows RoboFlamingo-Plus to perform complex language-guided tasks more effectively in three-dimensional environments.
-Notably, RoboFlamingo-Plus has demonstrated a 10-20% improvement in task performance over existing methods.The model weights and code will be made publicly available upon acceptance of the paper to facilitate further research and application.
+Notably, RoboFlamingo-Plus has demonstrated a 10-20% improvement in task performance over existing methods.

+The model weights and code will be made publicly available upon acceptance of the paper to facilitate further research and application.

 We do all of our training on 8 A-800s (80G).